isabella232/drawIT/README.md

 1. Notes:

+- Parameters and shapes are subject to change until finalized.
 - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
 - Use shape parameter default as shape names are subject to change until final names are available.
 - Use component names for line color (pencolor) and fill color (bgcolor) in case color names change.